-Your attorney will help you decide this.
+Your lawyer will help you decide this.

-Case study: Mr X has a broken leg with a torn ligament.
+Case study: Mr. X has a broken leg with a torn ligament.
 His medical bills are 3000$.
 Now the lawyer and the insurance company have decided that the multiplier is 2.
 So, the pain and suffering value will be 6000$.
 This value will be added to the medical bills and will be 9000$.

 Calculating Personal Injury Insurance Claim: The Per Diem Rule